Gerald Weaver: The First First Gentleman

+The Girl and the Sword

+In 2023, Weaver released The Girl and the Sword, a historical novel set in the early thirteenth century.
+The novel follows the journey of Pauline de Pamiers, a young girl from a Cathar family in France who survives the Cathar Crusade and forms a bond with one of the crusaders, Simon de Montfort.
+The two travel to England, where Pauline helps Simon rise in power to become the Earl of Leicester.
+The novel explores their relationship, Simon's power struggles with King Henry III, and Pauline's role in the history of England.
+In an interview with BBC Radio London, Weaver said he "wanted to create a strong female character in this historical context that modern readers can relate to."

 Family life

 Weaver married Katherine Brewer in 1981.
 They had two children, Harriet and Simon and in 1992 they moved from Capitol Hill to Wexford, Pennsylvania following Weaver's release from prison.
 Weaver became a full-time stay-at-home dad.
 Weaver and Brewer divorced in 2003.

 Weaver lives in Bethesda, MD with his second wife, Lily.

 Weaver is a member of the Yale Football Association, the Society of Authors (UK), and he and his wife are patron members of the Yale University Art Gallery, and of the Freer/Sackler Smithsonian Museum of Asian Art.